 Finally, don’t forget to sort out your cable and internet service at the other end.
 This should be simple if you are staying with the same supplier but if you are switching, make sure you are aware of any complications (new equipment hire, old equipment returns, cancellation fees, etc.)

 It should go without saying that flat screen TVs are very fragile.
 This is particularly the case with plasma screen models which contain two layers of heavy glass.

 Although some companies recommend using the original manufacturer’s box to transport your TV, this is risky, especially if the TV is old and the box has degraded or been poorly stored.

-We recommend buying a specific TV box for moving flat screen TVs.
-These flat screen moving boxes come in specific sizes based on the diagonal size of your screen.
+We recommend buying a specific TV moving box for flat screen.
+These Tv packing box come in specific sizes based on the diagonal size of your screen.
 They are just big enough to hold the TV and sufficient packing material, giving no extra room for movement.

 In terms of packing material, you can use blankets (without buttons or zippers) or bubble wrap secured with tape.
 Make sure the tape doesn’t touch the TV directly.